ms-iot/content/en-US/win10/samples/DigitalSignage.md

 ## Deploy your app

 If you're building for Minnowboard Max, select `x86` in the architecture dropdown.
-If you're building for Raspberry Pi 2, select `ARM`.
+If you're building for Raspberry Pi 2 or 3, select `ARM`.

 When everything is set up, you should be able to press F5 from Visual Studio.
 The Digital Signage app will deploy and start on the Windows IoT device, and you should see the main view page as displayed below: